rotki/rotki/docs/api.rst

    :statuscode 400: Provided JSON or data is in some way malformed.
 The accounts to add contained invalid addresses or were an empty list.
    :statuscode 409: User is not logged in.
 Provided tags do not exist.
 Check message for details.
    :statuscode 500: Internal rotki error
-   :statuscode 502: Remote error occured when attempted to connect to an Avalanche or Polkadot node and only if it's the first account added.
+   :statuscode 502: Remote error occurred when attempted to connect to an Avalanche or Polkadot node and only if it's the first account added.
 Check message for details.

 .. http:post:: /api/(version)/blockchains/evm/accounts